twilio/twilio-voice-react-native/github-temp-dispatch/DECISIONS.md

 - **The GitHub Release is post-hoc.** The workflow creates it after npm already published, so it cannot gate anything, and its body is a placeholder the operator fills in afterward.
-- **No concurrency guard right now.** The `concurrency` block is commented out (it was causing inconsistent pipeline starts).
-Two release dispatches running close together could race on the npm `latest` dist-tag and the `latest` git tag, last-write-wins.
-Operator-paced and manually controlled, so low, but not prevented until the block is restored.
 - **Dispatching from the wrong branch publishes the wrong thing.** With full trust and no ref guard, dispatching `release.yml` from `main` would publish `main`'s `-dev` version - which has no built artifacts committed. `deploy`